 Hamzat said that the ban would promote the security of lives of Lagos residents.

 He said the government took the decision after evaluating the rate of crime and accidents recorded in the state.

-“It is not to punish anybody or restrict people from doing certain jobs; the reality is that people are dying, security of our children is being compromised, and the government must act.
+“It is not to punish anybody or restrict people from doing certain jobs; the reality is that people are dying, the security of our children is being compromised, and the government must act.